 I may receive commissions from purchases made through links in this article.
 Full Disclosure

-What’s more, elderberry syrup also helps you recover if you do get the flu or even a cold!
+What’s more, elderberry syrup also helps you recover if you do get the flu or even a cold thanks to its antioxidant and immunity boosting properties!
 There aren’t many medicines out there that can prevent AND treat!

 Now you can buy elderberry syrup at many natural stores and of course online but it will cost you.
 One 8oz bottle can go for around $18!
 Another issue with buying pre-made elderberry syrup is the ingredients.
 There’s nothing too horrible in them but you do get added ingredients like fructose, glycerin, and preservatives.